-“Since we rescued Joey, I spend less time on my phone and computer and we spend a lot of time playing,” she says.
-“I find it relaxes me, I laugh more and Joey is such a cutie, his personality is so playful which makes it more fun.
-We used to run in the mornings and he kept me accountable.
-He’d look at me as if to show excitement for our run.”
+Harper says: “Since we rescued Joey, I spend less time on my phone and computer and we spend a lot of time playing.
+I’m so much more relaxed.
+I laugh more and Joey is such a cutie, his personality is so playful which makes it more fun.
+We run together in the mornings and he keeps me accountable.
+He’s always excited to get going.”

-“I wake up early so that I can go for a run and then I go back and get my dog and take her on a 30 to 45 minute walk.
+“I wake up early so that I can go for a run, and then I go back and get my dog and take her on a 30 to 45 minute walk.
 It’s cooler in the mornings so I try to give her a good amount of exercise before I go to work.”

 “My dog absolutely helps me get out much more than I normally would,” she said.
-“I’m a runner, so that wouldn’t change but if I didn’t have my dog, I would just come home from work and do nothing.
+“I’m a runner, so that wouldn’t change, but if I didn’t have my dog, I would just come home from work and do nothing.
 Having a dog makes you want to spend more time outside.
 I would walk my dog everywhere if I could, especially if there were more sidewalks.”